Gustry/GeoHealth/README.md

   1. Run in the Terminal the command  `pip install pysal` again to obtain the folder for installation
   1. Copy the folder name, for example: `/opt/boxen/homebrew/lib/python2.7/site-package`
   1. Run a command based on the copied folder name as: `cp -Rv /opt/boxen/homebrew/lib/python2.7/site-packages/pysal pysal`

+  *Alternate way copying the PySAL from http://bit.ly/pysal-qgis*

+  1. Download the pysal folders in the DropBox
+  1. Copy the pysal folder that is inside the folder to the Python folder in QGIS.
+That folder is usually in `/Applications/QGIS.app/Contents/Resources/python`
+  1. The `pysal` folder after this copy then should be in this path (if your installation was the usual): `/Applications/QGIS.app/Contents/Resources/python/pysal`

 ### Installing GeoPublicHealth Plugin
   1. Start QGIS and launch the plugins manager by going to the **Plugins menu and selecting Manage and Install Plugins….**